In this article:

 Benefits of Renting a Home

-Renting a home might not help you build wealth and doesn't sound as exciting as owning a home; however, it comes with benefits homeownership doesn't offer.
+Renting doesn't allow you to build wealth in a home, but it comes with benefits homeownership doesn't offer:

-- Minimal maintenance expenses: So your kitchen sink is leaking, your A/C isn't working and there's something that looks like mold in your bathroom.
-As a renter, you typically don't need to worry about repair costs—your landlord is generally required to take care of them for you.
-If you're a homeowner, all repair costs are likely to come out of your pocket unless you experience a major issue covered by homeowners insurance.
+- Minimal maintenance costs: As a renter, your landlord is generally required to take care of repairs for you.
+If you're a homeowner, all ongoing maintenance and repair costs are likely to come out of your pocket unless you have a warranty or experience a major issue covered by homeowners insurance.
 Even then, you may owe a hefty deductible.

 Downsides of Renting a Home

-While renting a home can be a wise choice for some, it does have its drawbacks—let's take a closer look.
+Renting a home can be a wise choice for some, but it does have some drawbacks:

 - Unlikely to improve credit: Many landlords don't report rent to credit bureaus, meaning your positive rent payment history isn't likely to improve your credit.
 On the other hand, breaking your lease can hurt your credit.
-For instance, if there's any unpaid debt and your landlord can't reach you, they may put your account into collections, which will seriously damage your credit.
-If at all possible, see if you can talk to your landlord about having your on-time rent payments added to your credit report can have a detrimental effect on your scores.
+Plus, if you have unpaid debt and your landlord can't reach you, they may put your account into collections, which will seriously damage your credit.
+If at all possible, see if you can talk to your landlord about having your on-time rent payments added to your credit report.

 What to Consider Before Getting a Mortgage